gayatriagarwal/Glozzom/README.md

 # Glozzom

-Basic sample Website using HTML, CSS and Bootstrap
+Basic sample Website using HTML, CSS and Bootstrap having multiple pages to navigate to.